Always filling your time? Try “niksen”, the Dutch art of doing nothing. It could open your mind and boost your happiness

 A Dutch concept, it’s the art of doing nothing.
 “This stress-reducing practice is about simply being, letting go of any 'shoulds' or 'needs' and allowing your mind to wander freely,” explains Catri Barrett, The Curiosity Coach.

 Burnout is a real modern-day issue with more and more people finding themselves exhausted and emotionally drained.
 “These symptoms are caused by excessive external stimulation from always being switched 'on' and plugged in—a side effect of our media-centric connectivity,” says Barrett.
+While modern technology brings us many benefits, it also limits our ability to connect with ourselves and our inner creative.
 Just as we charge our phones, we need to take the time to recharge ourselves—and niksen is a wonderful way to do that.

 Unlike mindfulness, niksen isn’t about staying present.
-It’s about letting the mind wander.
+It’s about letting the mind wander, and not focusing on the details of an action.
 “With wandering comes wonder.
 It's like hitting the refresh button in your mind and creating space.
 It's here within this space that creativity is born, problems are solved, and lightbulb moments can be had,” explains Barrett.

 “To prevent our bodies and minds going into overdrive, which can lead to burnout, we should all practice doing nothing at regular intervals during the day, to alleviate the stresses and strains of continuous information overload,” she adds.

-If you’re tempted to try niksen, follow Catri Barrett’s do’s and don’ts for doing nothing:
+If you’re tempted to try niksen, here’s some do’s and don’ts for doing nothing:

 DO lie on your bed and stare at the ceiling.